oliv-j/hs-job-title-cleaner/README.md

 - Removed 800 values entirely, made 1,200 major changes and 23,000 minor changes.
 - removed illegal entries like email address, single characters, or where the value was just a special character e.g. * or ! or @
 - removed illegal characters at the start and end of job .
-- ignores data in non-latin character set (e.g. Japanese, Korean, Chinese).
+- translates known non-Latin exact matches (per lookup) and ignores any remaining non-Latin strings.
 - fixed many formatting issues with capitalisation
 - removed entries with multiple repeating characters mixed with other data e.g. "aaaa" or "jooooob title".
 - Preserved data that could be a science roll.